Minnie Mouse Smash Cake Layers:

 Once your crumb coat has set (this takes about 5-10 minutes in the fridge), add your final layer of frosting and smooth.
 I like to use an offset spatula and bench scraper for this part.
 Once your cake is covered, place it into the fridge or freezer to set the frosting.

-Whether you’ve purchased or made your fondant, color two thirds of it pink with a bit of pink gel food color.
+If you've made your own or purchased white fondant, color two thirds of it pink with a bit of pink gel food color.
 Roll it out into a large oblong shape and use your tape measure or ruler to cut a strip to run around the base of the cake (I used two smaller strips and a bit of water to stick them together).
-With an oval cutter (or I’ve foil-wrapped an oval fridge magnet and used that as a guide before), cut a pink oval if you’d like to pipe a name onto the side of the cake.
+With an oval cutter (or I’ve plastic-wrapped an oval fridge magnet and used that as a guide before), cut a pink oval if you’d like to pipe a name onto the side of the cake.

 Roll out your remaining (white) fondant, and use your circle cutter(s) to punch out several circles to make the polka dots!
 With your gold spray, color the white polka dots and your Minnie ears (whether fondant or cardboard) gold.